robertdebock/ansible-role-bootstrap/README.md

 # The user to use to connect to machines.
 bootstrap_user: root

-# Installed software to support modules flagged as "preview" (i.e. mysql_db).
-# "yes", "no" or unset are valid.
-bootstrap_preview: yes

 # Do you want to wait for the host to be available?
 bootstrap_wait_for_host: no